iboxdb/ftserver/README.md

 ### Setup

 ```
-Use NetBeans with [JDK8] to build or download fts.zip(WAR) from WAR Folder
+Use NetBeans with [JDK8+] to build or download fts.zip(WAR) from WAR Folder
 Deploy to tomcat/jetty

+if using OpenJDK, use OpenJDK 11+ for better GC
 ```